-Verville is the Robert W. Hagan Family Foundation Music Director and Conductor of the Georgia Symphony Orchestra.
-He has appeared internationally at the Kyushu International Festival, and with the Kyushu Symphony Orchestra, Kyushu Philharmonic Orchestra, Chikushi Jogakuen Philharmonic Orchestra, and the Fukuoka University Orchestra.
-U.S. guest conducting includes the Tucson Symphony Orchestra and the Richmond Symphony Orchestra.
+Internationally this season marks debuts with Opera Panama and the Panamanian National Symphony Orchestra, and in Russian with the Far Eastern Symphony Orchestra.
+In Japan, he has appeared at the Kyushu International Festival, and with the Kyushu Symphony Orchestra, Hita Civic Orchestra, the Chikushi Jogakuen Philharmonic Orchestra, and the Kyushu Philharmonic Orchestra.
+He has guest conducted orchestras and theatre ensembles across the U.S. including the Tucson Symphony Orchestra and the Richmond Symphony Orchestra.

-Committed to sharing great new music, Verville routinely commissions and conducts regional, national, and world premieres.
-He has also counseled emerging composers across the country and worked with the Tucson Symphony’s Young Composers Project, which Yo-Yo Ma praised as an “extraordinary program.”
+Verville commissions and conducts regional, national, and world premiere compositions which have encompassed operatic and symphonic music.
+He has counseled young and emerging composers across the country and worked with the Tucson Symphony’s Young Composers Project, which Yo-Yo Ma praised as an “extraordinary program.”